fanatiicx/fanatiicx/README.md

 - 👀 I’m interested in gaining **technical writing** experience and being more involved with open-source projects.
 - 🌱 I’m currently sketching landscapes (hobby).
 - 💻 Learning more about Jekyll and Hugo.
-- 🎬 Favorite movies include *There Will Be Blood* and many others.
+- 🎬 Favorite movies include *2001: Space Odyssey*, *Blade Runner* and many others.
 - 📚 Favorite fiction authors include Poe and J.G.
 Ballard 🧡

 ## Contact